tomjw/RPL_plot/README.md

  These calculations appear to give the same results as the tokenomics spreadsheet but any checking would be appreciated.

-### for my node:
+### for an individual  node:

-My node rpl deposited = RPL required per node / minipools per node      (at my nodes collateralisation ratio)
-My node rpl earned =  (My node rpl deposited / Total RPL deposited) * (Total RPL deposited - Transaction costs in RPL)
+My node rpl deposited = RPL required per node / minipools per node      #at my nodes collateralisation ratio My node rpl earned =  (My node rpl deposited / Total RPL deposited) * (Total RPL deposited - Transaction costs in RPL)
 My APY = (My_node_rpl_earned/ My_node_rpl_deposited) * 100

-## The code
+## The code to do list

-I am not a specialist with R so no doubt the code can be improved significantly.
+- Improve presentation of numbers, put them in separte table, better format.
+- use reactive() where helpful
+- clean up variable names
+- plot is stepped at finer resolutions